rmachyut/rmachyut/README.md

 Game Designer and Developer
 ---------------------------

-I recently graduated from the University of Gothenburg.
+I recently graduated from the University of Gothenburg with a Master's Degree in Game Design and Technology.
 I have an engineering background from my Bachelor's in Technology, having obtained a degree in Electronics and Instrumentation Engineering.
 I currently specialize in 2D games on Unity and have dabbled in Godot.

 *   🌍  I'm based in Chennai and Bangalore in India
 *   ✉️  You can contact me at [achyut.madhavan@gmail.com](mailto:achyut.madhavan@gmail.com)